PARPedraza/GaussianDensityModel/README.rst

 Segmentation algorithm of urban environment, we used the LiDAR Velodyne 64E.
 The algorithm read and write type files csv.

-Input: (x,y,z,d) where d is density and (x,y,z) without density.
+Input: cloud points (x,y,z,d) where d is density and (x,y,z) without density.

-Ouput: (x,y,z,d) objects segmentation.
+Ouput: cloud points (x,y,z,d) objects segmentation.

 ==================